feilchenfeldt/Evolutionary_Genomics_Tutorial/UnixBasics.md

 This will kill the current process and return you to your prompt.
 If this does not work, close the terminal and open it again.

+### Getting help

+A UNIX cheat sheet like [this one here](https://files.fosswire.com/2007/08/fwunixref.pdf) might be helpful as a reference of some of the most common UNIX commands. <br>

+Also, never forget that the internet is your best friend!
+Google your questions or use an AI chatbot. <br>

+Most UNIX commands and many other programs have help pages accessed through: `command_name --help`, or `command_name -h`, which also describe different ways to run a program.
+Most programs also have a more exhaustive manual page accessed by typing `man PROGRAM_NAME`.

+**Q** Access the `ls` help page and the `ls` manual page.

 ## Conda